modular/modular/KGEN/docs/public/programming-manual.md

 Autotuning is an inherently exponential technique that benefits from internal implementation details of the Mojo compiler stack (particularly MLIR, integrated caching, and distribution of compilation).
-That said, it is very much a power-user feature and needs continued development and iteration over time.
+This is also a power-user feature and needs continued development and iteration over time.

 TODO: Write up evaluators when their design settles down a little bit.